 The email came from FIFA secretary general Jerome Valcke, who has previously said "I have nothing to blame myself for" over the payment.

 "Warner was the one who approached us from FIFA.
 He said he could guarantee us seven votes...
-He asked for $1 million for each vote," claimed Helal, who has said Warner's offer was rebuffed.
+He asked for one million dollars for each vote," claimed Helal, who on Thursday told an Egyptian TV channel that Warner's offer had been rebuffed.